datduong/ClassifyFovealHypoplasia/README.md

 2. LogMAR (continuous value).
 [Train/test csv]().
 3. Driving score (derived from LogMAR).
 [Train/test csv]().

+These csv inputs contain the labels (e.g. LogMAR) and metadata (e.g. age, nystagmus status, ...).
+In the column names, known diagnoses begin with the letter "d", and known genes begin with the letter "g".

 ### Scripts

 Scripts to train models are [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts); for example, you can train [images to predict foveal hypoplasia scores](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts/Img_FH_score).
+We used 5-fold cross-validation, so there are 5 models which will later be combined to make a final ensemble classifier.

+### Train classifier with generated images.

+Please use [this GAN model]() to make fake images.
+Because fake images can only be trained from the real images, we will not be considering metadata.
+Scripts to train a classifier with fake images are also [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts)

 ### Example of training.

 Because of our small data size, training finishes rather quickly and needs low GPU memory.